 These people want to be heard and have their concerns and ideas taken seriously.
 And, sometimes, they just need to vent.
 You can smooth some ruffled feathers just by listening and acknowledging their feelings.

-With what you’ve learned, develop talking points that spell out the benefits of the new technology or process for your organization, your constituents, and your fellow co-workers.
+With what you’ve learned, develop talking points that spell out the benefits of the new technology or process for your organization, your supporters, and your fellow co-workers.
 How will Salesforce help your association fulfill its mission or achieve its goals?
 How will it make their jobs easier?
 How will it save time?

 Change management strategies for associations and nonprofits